ultralytics/yolov3/README.md

 **Resume Training:** Run `train.py --resume` resumes training from the latest checkpoint `weights/latest.pt`.

 Each epoch trains on 117,263 images from the train and validate COCO sets, and tests on 5000 images from the COCO validate set.
-Default training settings produce loss plots below, with **training speed of 0.6 s/batch on a 1080 Ti (18 epochs/day)** or 0.45 s/batch on a 2080 Ti.
+Default training settings produce loss plots below, with **training speed of 0.25 s/batch on a V100 GPU (almost 50 COCO epochs/day)**.

 Here we see training results from `coco_1img.data`, `coco_10img.data` and `coco_100img.data`, 3 example files available in the `data/` folder, which train and test on the first 1, 10 and 100 images of the coco2014 trainval dataset.